hero background image

-ERP implementation plan: 9 essential steps to take
+ERP implementation project plan: nine essential steps to take

-The ERP project team takes on an ERP implementation process end-to-end and typically includes the following team members:
+The ERP project team takes on an ERP implementation process end-to-end and typically includes the following key stakeholders:

-- An ERP implementation team that is responsible for the technical aspect of adopting an ERP solution and can include business analysts, ERP consultants, solution architects, UX/UI designers, developers, DevOps engineers, QA engineers, database administrators, and support engineers.
+• ERP implementation team that is responsible for the technical execution of the ERP project and can include business analysts, ERP consultants, solution architects, UX/UI designers, developers, DevOps engineers, QA engineers, database administrators, and support engineers

 You can either assemble an implementation team in-house or outsource the implementation process to an external partner.
 A third-party ERP implementation partner with the required expertise in ERP software systems and implementation activities can help you define and implement the most optimal ERP solution for your company and avoid data migration issues, integration challenges, and other implementation risks, like project scope creep or budget overruns.

-The identified functional and non-functional requirements for your future ERP system become the pillars of the future ERP solution's high-level design and guide the selection of the ERP technologies.
+The identified software functional and non-functional requirements become pillars of the future ERP solution's high-level design and guide the selection process of the ERP technologies.

 First, you have to decide between a custom and platform-based ERP solution, which requires a careful examination of the pros and cons of both options.
 Custom ERP software is developed specifically for your company, with functionality tailored to your processes, which ensures faster adoption by your employees.
 Off-the-shelf ERP platforms offer a predefined scope of features and, therefore, require less initial investment and less time to implement.